Isopsephy

 Isopsephy is related to gematria: the same practice using the Hebrew alphabet.
 It is also related to the ancient number systems of many other peoples (for the Arabic alphabet version, see Abjad numerals).
-A gematria of Latin script languages was also popular in Europe from the Middle Ages to the Renaissance, and its legacy remains in code-breaking, numerology, and Masonic symbolism today (see arithmancy).
+A gematria of Latin script languages was also popular in Europe from the Middle Ages to the Renaissance, and its legacy remains an influence in code-breaking and numerology.